saki4510t/UVCCamera/README.md

 ###2015/06/03
 Add new sample project named `USBCameraTest6`
-This new sample project mainly demonstrate how to show video images on two TextureView simultaneously.
+This new sample project mainly demonstrate how to show video images on two TextureView simultaneously, side by side.